 See List of Pokemon characters for all names.

 The Pokémon themselves are referred to by their English names.
-Owing to their sheer number (720 registered species, as of the X and Y Versions), remembering their English names is no easy task, much less their Japanese names, which also cover many highly-ambiguous words that can and will conflict with other characters and artists.
+Owing to their sheer number (807 registered species, as of the Ultra Sun and Ultra Moon Versions), remembering their English names is no easy task, much less their Japanese names, which also cover many highly-ambiguous words that can and will conflict with other characters and artists.

 Japanese names, however, are applicable to newer Pokémon as temporary tags, when necessary, until their English names become officially available.